 What showed up in my bucket?
 I will share a few things that are related to this website.

 Doing some videos for the site.

-Recording a podcast.
+Recording a new program.

 Doing phone readings.

 You might be reading this and think, what’s the problem?
 Those things are easy!
 My response is that everyone has their own set of things that are just “too hard to do” at the moment.
 Easy for some, just not the right time for others.
 Will each of these things make me personally grow?
 I have no doubt.

 I guess I like the “how do you eat an elephant?” analogy.
 One bite at a time.
 Things that you felt were too hard to do six months ago may be able to be completed now.
 Life in general has a way of helping us to take steps to get closer to our intended outcomes, whether we realize it or not.

 If you look back on some of your items, have you made any progress toward them that you may not have consciously realized?
 If not, is now the time to start tackling one of the items?
 It doesn’t have to be all of them, just pick one.
 Is there something that doesn’t seem as scary or as hard to accomplish that you want to finish now?

 This post isn’t about making you feel bad for things you haven’t had enough guts to tackle.
 It is more about revisiting thoughts and ideas you have had from the past, acknowledging them and bringing them to light.
 It is meant as a little self searching and also to help you realize that you may have made more progress than you think.